Installing OpenBSD on a PowerBook G4

 However, I still had a bit of a problem.
 I needed to boot to OpenBSD, but I had no way of booting a CD or USB, and the hard drive was wiped.

-hard drive into my computer worked, and the installer booted just fine
+Thankfully, a quick `dd if=openbsd.iso of=/dev/sdb` after plugging the hard drive into my computer worked, and the installer booted just fine from there:

 Not so fast.
 The install didn't work, and I wasn't able to debug because I wasn't able to mount the OpenBSD partition on Linux.
 So I re-installed the installer (by this point, I was quite proficient at taking the PowerBook apart), reinstalled OpenBSD, and got a shell after the install process, in order to see what was going on.